 An important part of our growth strategy is the acquisition of additional radio stations.
 After the passage of the Telecommunications Act of 1996, the Justice Department has become more aggressive in reviewing proposed acquisitions of radio stations and radio station networks.
 The Justice Department is particularly aggressive when the proposed buyer already owns one or more radio stations in the market of the station it is seeking to buy.
 Recently, the Justice Department has challenged a number of radio broadcasting transactions.
 Some of those challenges ultimately resulted in consent decrees requiring, among other things, divestitures of certain stations.
 In general, the Justice Department has more closely scrutinized radio broadcasting acquisitions that result in local market shares in excess of 40% of radio advertising revenue.
 Similarly, the FCC staff has adopted procedures to review proposed radio broadcasting transactions even if the proposed acquisition otherwise complies with the FCC's ownership limitations.
-In particular, the FCC may invite public comment on proposed radio transactions that the FCC believes, based on its initial analysis, may present ownership concentration concerns in a particular local radio market.
+In particular, the FCC may invite public comment on analysis, may present ownership concentration concerns in a particular local radio market.